imbrn/v8n/docs/Installation.md

 # Installation

 Since projects are quite different from one another, v8n offers multiple ways to use it in your project.
-This will hopesfully allow you to use the library in your project with ease.
+This will hopefully allow you to use the library in your project with ease.

 ## `<script>` include

 For use in your static HTML you might not want to whip up a complex building pipeline with npm packages or you may just want to test v8n before you put it in your project.
-This is easiest using the good old `<script>` tag in your `.html` files.
+This is easier using the good old `<script>` tag in your `.html` files.
 The best way to achieve this is by referencing the library from a CDN.
 Services like `unpkg` and `jsdelivr` offer great speed and offer multiple versions of v8n.